 All of the readily accessible receptacles were tested.
 Testing revealed defects requiring repair.
 These defects are outlined below.

-Testing revealed several open grounds (ungrounded receptacles).
+Testing revealed open grounds (ungrounded receptacles) in the primary bedroom.
 Open grounds are a potential hazard and could damage some electronic equipment.
 All receptacles with open grounds should be repaired in accordance with applicable electrical codes.